 Art museum directors are experts specializing in the museum's collection.

-Besides being passionate and extremely knowledgeable about the museum's collection, a museum director has supreme managerial financial and business skills, as fundraising is a big part of the job.
+Besides being passionate and extremely knowledgeable about the museum's collection, a museum director has supreme managerial, financial, and business skills, as fundraising is a big part of the job.

 A museum director must be a skilled communicator and mediator in order to work well with the museum's board or governmental overseers, its staff, donors and sponsors, and the public.

 Art museum directors have at least a graduate degree in fine art, art history or museum studies.
-However, a doctoral degree on the museum's specialty or two graduate degrees are quite common in this competitive field.
+However, a doctoral degree on the museum's specialty or two graduate degrees is quite common in this competitive field.

 An art museum director is curator, director, and business manager all rolled into one.
 There are no tools per se, but rather professional skills, education, and experience are the requirements for this job.